-What is the Effect on Current Stockholders if the NASDAQ 20% Issuance Proposal is Approved?
+What is the Effect on Current Stockholders if the Proposal is Approved?

-If our stockholders approve this proposal, we will be able to eliminate the Exchange Cap in the Notes and therefore potentially issue an additional 747,575 shares of common stock issuable in accordance with the Purchase Agreement which would exceed 20% (but not 29.99%) of our issued and outstanding shares of common stock as of the date we execute the Purchase Agreement.
-If stockholders approve the NASDAQ 20% Issuance proposal, the rights or privileges of our existing stockholders will not be affected, except that the economic and voting interests of each of our existing stockholders will be significantly diluted.
+If our stockholders approve this proposal, we will be able to eliminate the Exchange Cap in the Purchase Agreement and Notes and therefore potentially issue up to 12,164,213 shares of common stock convertible under the Notes which would exceed 20% of our issued and outstanding shares of common stock as of the date we executed the Purchase Agreement.
+If stockholders approve the NASDAQ 20% Issuance proposal, the rights or privileges of our existing stockholders will not be affected, except that the economic and voting interests of each of our existing stockholders may be significantly diluted.
 Although the number of shares of our common stock that our existing stockholders own will not decrease, the shares of our common stock owned by our existing stockholders will represent a smaller percentage of our total outstanding shares of our common stock after any such issuance.

-What is the Effect on Current Stockholders if the NASDAQ 20% Issuance Proposal is NOT approved?
+What is the Effect on Current Stockholders if the Proposal is NOT approved?

-If our stockholders do not approve this proposal, we will be required to seek stockholder approval of this proposal every three months until we receive stockholder approval of this proposal or the Purchase Agreement expires.
 We are not seeking the approval of our stockholders to authorize our entry into the Purchase Agreement and related transaction documents, as we have already entered into the Purchase Agreement and related transaction documents, which is are binding obligations on us.
 The failure of our stockholders to approve the proposal will not negate the existing terms of the documents relating to the Purchase Agreement.
-The Purchase Agreement will remain a binding obligations of the Company.
-However, to the extent that the issuance pursuant to the terms of the Purchase Agreement would result in the issuance of more than 20% of the issued and outstanding shares of common stock at the time we issue shares, we would unable to issue additional shares and would be forced to pay cash meet our obligations under the terms of the Purchase Agreement.
+The Purchase Agreement will remain a binding obligation of the Company.
+However, if Proposal 1 is not approved by our stockholders, we may be required to repay our obligations under the Purchase Agreements and related transaction documents in cash, rather than by the conversion of the Notes into our shares of Common Stock.